hamza-eshoul/Messaging-App/README.md

 An intuitive User Interface was built using ReactJS and serves as the project's frontend.

-The Socket.IO library wa used for the real-time communication functionality between the project's client and server.
+The Socket.IO library was used for the real-time communication functionality between the project's client and server.

 - Project's Live Preview url - https://messaging-app-project.onrender.com
 - Project's Frontend Repository - https://github.com/skynter/Messaging-App-Frontend